dangoslen/dangoslen-me-site/content/blog/how-keeping-one-file-improved-my-teams-communication.md

 ---
 path: /one-file-improved-my-teams-communication
-date: 2021-04-29T00:00:00.000Z
+date: 2021-05-07T00:00:00.000Z
 title: One File Improved My Team's Communication
-description: How Maintaining one simple file in our repository improved how my team communicated about the software we built.
+description: How maintaining one simple file in our repository improved how my team communicated about the software we built.
 tags: ["team","changelogs","software development lifecycle"]
 ---